-In May 2005, the Financial Accounting Standards Board, also referred to as the "FASB," issued Statement of Financial Accounting Standards, also referred to as "SFAS," No. 154, Accounting Changes and Error Corrections which replaces Accounting Principles Board, also referred to as "APB," Opinion No. 20 Accounting Changes and SFAS No. 3, Reporting Accounting Changes in Interim Financial Statements-An Amendment of APB Opinion No. 28.
-SFAS No. 154 requires retrospective application to prior periods' financial statements of a voluntary change in accounting principal unless it is not practicable.
-SFAS No. 154 is effective for accounting changes and corrections of errors made in fiscal years beginning after December 15, 2005 and is required to be adopted by the Company in the first quarter of fiscal year 2007.
-Although the Company will continue to evaluate the application of SFAS No. 154, we do not currently believe adoption will have a material impact on the Company's results of operations, financial position or liquidity.
+In May 2005, the Financial Accounting Standards Board, also referred to as the "FASB," issued Statement of Financial Accounting Standards No. 154, Accounting Changes and Error Corrections ("SFAS 154") which replaces Accounting Principles Board, also referred to as "APB," Opinion No. 20 Accounting Changes and SFAS No. 3, Reporting Accounting Changes in Interim Financial Statements-An Amendment of APB Opinion No. 28.
+SFAS 154 requires retrospective application to prior periods' financial statements of a voluntary change in accounting principal unless it is not practicable.
+SFAS 154 is effective for accounting changes and corrections of errors made in fiscal years beginning after December 15, 2005, and is required to be adopted by us in the first quarter of fiscal year 2007.
+We are currently evaluating the impact of the application of SFAS 154 on our results of operations, financial position and liquidity.

-In February 2006, the FASB issued SFAS No. 155, Accounting for Certain Hybrid Financial Instruments, also referred to as "SFAS 155,", an amendment of SFAS No. 133 and 140.
-This Statement resolves certain issues addressed in the implementation of SFAS No. 133 concerning beneficial interests in securitized financial assets.
-SFAS No. 155 permits fair value measurement for any hybrid financial instrument that contains an embedded derivative, clarifies which interest-only strips and principal-only strips are not subject to the requirement of SFAS No. 133, establishes a requirement to evaluate interests in securitized financial assets, clarifies the concentrations of credit risk, and eliminates the prohibition on a qualifying special-purpose entity from holding a derivative financial instrument.
+In February 2006, the FASB issued Statement of Financial Standards No. 155, Accounting for Certain Hybrid Financial Instruments, ("SFAS 155"), an amendment of SFAS 133 and 140.
+This Statement resolves certain issues addressed in the implementation of SFAS 133 concerning beneficial interests in securitized financial assets.
+SFAS 155 permits fair value measurement for any hybrid financial instrument that contains an embedded derivative, clarifies which interest-only strips and principal-only strips are not subject to the requirement of SFAS 133, establishes a requirement to evaluate interests in securitized financial assets, clarifies the concentrations of credit risk, and eliminates the prohibition on a qualifying special-purpose entity from holding a derivative financial instrument.
 The statement is effective for all financial instruments acquired or issued in fiscal years beginning after September 15, 2006.
-The adoption of the Statement is not expected to have a material impact on the Company's results of operations, financial position or liquidity.
+The adoption of the Statement is not expected to have a material impact on our results of operations, financial position and liquidity.